 - You save money over the cost of multiple single exercise machines.

-- Floor space use is maximized; a multi-gym takes up much less space than several exercise machines that do what one multi-gym does.
+- Floor space use is maximized; a multi-gym is much more compact and takes up much less space than what several exercise machines would.

 - The convenience of researching and purchasing one quality machine instead of trying to find the best single exercise machines for your home gym from different sellers.